 Oscillator: A circuit that electronically "vibrates".
 When used as a sound source, an oscillator is the electronic equivalent of a vibrating reed, or string.
 When amplified, an oscillator produces a pitched sound whose frequency is determined by one or more control voltages (see below for more info).
 Changes to these voltages correspond to changes in pitch.
 An oscillator's vibration can have different shapes or waveforms, which are described below.
-The Voyager has three oscillators used as sound sources.
+The Voyager has three oscillators.